Yog-ita/Bugs-Features-Identification/README.md

 # Bugs-Features-Identification
-Conducted comprehensive reviews of multiple web applications, identifying and documenting bugs and areas for improvement. <br>
+Conducted comprehensive reviews & insights of [web applications](https://cinema-finder-poc.netlify.app/#/all-cinemas/au), created a list of identified bugs and areas for improvement.
-Provided valuable insights by summarizing a list of identified bugs and proposed new features to enhance the functionality and user experience of the web applications.